makerdao/community/governance/polls/End DAI Funding For Sourcecred - October 10, 2022.md

 start_date: 2022-10-10T16:00:00
 end_date: 2022-10-13T16:00:00
 ---
-# Poll: End DAI Funding for Sourcecred - October 10, 2022
+# Poll: End DAI Funding For Sourcecred - October 10, 2022

 The Governance Facilitators have placed a Governance Poll into the voting system.
 This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for three days beginning on Monday, October 10 at 16:00 UTC.